-The cost of this program could easily be justified at $1,000 per employee.
-However, I offer it for only $97 per employee- roughly $10 per lesson.
-If you want a single license to project the program in a training environment or upload to an LMS, that still requires a license for each employee.
-There are price breaks that begin at 5 licenses.
+The good news is I offer it for only $97 per employee.
+Such a deal.
+If you want a single license to project the program in a training environment or upload to a Learning Management System (LMS), that requires a license for each employee.
+There are significant price breaks that begin at 5 licenses.

 Your real financial commitment is not to the price of the program but the investment of the employee's time.
 You have to believe by investing the employee's time, you'll get a return on your investment.
 Which is what this program is designed to do!

 Employees can binge-watch the program (roughly 100 minutes) and then go back to the workbook.
 You can turn that into a half-day or full-day let’s do it now workshop.
-(I do those live as well.)
+(I do those on Zoom and live as well.)